Lezette/hospital_locator/README.md

 Here are possible improvements that might be added to this application with time

 - Improve the UI
+- Add view images feature i.e if images for a location is available the users can view it, this will help users locate places faster
-- Add view images and real time imformation features for each locations eg (if the hospital is currently opened and a contact information)
+- Add real time information feature for each locations eg (if the hospital is currently opened; a contact information)

 # Acknowledgments